A man sitting at a table with his head in his hands, looking stressed and overwhelmed

 Now that we have a better idea of what drives our cravings, let’s chart a new course of action!

-Here are some ideas for dealing with cravings when they strike:
+Here are some ideas for what to do when craving alcohol:

 • Mindful awareness.
 Start by recognizing your craving without judging it.
 “Oh, there’s that craving again.”
 By acknowledging it without acting on it, you can let the urge pass.